 Our next Planned Giving Conversation is coming up!

-Giving is easy–online at any time, send a check, or call if you would like.
-Transferring stock?
-Talk to the folks at Smith and they’ll walk you through exactly how to do it.
+Giving is easy–online at any time, send a check, transfer stock, or call if you would like.
 To connect with the Smith Fund, click here: Smith Fund or call 800-241-2056, option #1.

 Mary Pratt Grant, Fund Team Coordinator

 Anne Harper and Christian Schley, Co-Special Gift Chairs